g-vansh/aearep-1571_code/README.md

 ```
 where parameters are as follows:

-- `(DIRECTORY)`: directory containing the files
+- `(DIRECTORY)`: directory containing the files to upload
 - `(GLOBPAT)`: glob pattern for files to upload (e.g., `"*.7z"`).
 Should include the quotes.
 - `APIKEY`: API key generated as per https://developers.zenodo.org/#authentication
 - (optional) `DEPOSITID`: If a deposit has already been initiated manually on Zenodo, then specify it on the command line.
 Otherwise, a new deposit will be generated.

 ## Finalizing

 The script only uploads the files.
 All metadata will need to be entered through the Zenodo web interface.
 The URL is printed to the console.
+Publishing the deposit is intentionally manual.

 ## Notes